 - Repeat 20–30 times.

-- Rest for 15 seconds and repeat 2 more times for a total of 3 rounds.
+- Rest for 15 seconds, and repeat two more times for a total of three rounds.

 A classic, this gets your heart rate up while engaging the inner and outer thighs.

 - Standing with feet together, jump out while extending arms out, up and overhead.
 Then return to the starting position, and repeat.

 This plank exercise variation works your entire core.

 - Start in plank position with your forearms in the middle of the trampoline and your feet on the floor (unless your trampoline is large enough for your entire body).

 - Hold the plank position for 20–30 seconds.
 Release for 10 seconds, and repeat three to four times.

 This is a great exercise hack that gets your heart rate moving while working your core muscles.

 - Raise your right knee, return to start, then raise your left knee.